Yenof/Chat-Panel/README.md

 Max lines of chat is 10,000 by default.

 When toggling plugin on/off it does not remember messages.

+Combat tab provides very basic logging, there are other plugins for more advanced logging.

+Combat tab uses what the player is targetting, so if there is no target it will just say "PlayerName was hit for: 1".

 "Hide pop out button" and "Auto-pop out window" do not work together.